grant/grant.cm/README.md

 #### Build & Deploy

+> Note: The site is deployed with GitHub Actions.
+See the `deployToRun` workflow.

 - `npm run build`: Builds the website for production.
 - `npm run deploy`: Deploys the website to Google Cloud

 #### DNS

-This website is hosted on Cloud Run.
+This website is hosted on Cloud Run, Cloudflare CDN, and Namecheap domain registrar.

 - Host: Cloud Run w/ Custom Domains
   - https://console.cloud.google.com/run?project=grantcm